Creating memorable video for progressive candidates and causes.

 • Hillary Clinton 2016

-I traveled with Secretary Hillary Clinton, filming public appearances and behind-the-scenes moments, cutting the footage into social media videos.
-You can see the entire team’s footage in the Hulu original doc “Hillary.”
+Jon traveled with Secretary Hillary Clinton, filming public appearances and behind-the-scenes moments, cutting the footage into social media videos.
+The entire team’s footage was later made into the Hulu doc “Hillary.”

-After we edited one incredible, unscripted moment into an ad overnight, “Brave,” the New York Times credited the video with helping win the Nevada caucuses.
+After he and the team edited one incredible, unscripted moment into an ad overnight, “Brave,” the New York Times credited the video with helping win the Nevada caucuses.

 • Beto O'Rourke 2022

-I built a team of videomakers for Beto O’Rourke’s 2022 gubernatorial campaign as its director of video, creating 1500 videos that earned 200 million views and resulting in Beto ranking as the most-engaged gubernatorial candidate on social media for the cycle.
-Strategically shunning high-gloss polish, we leaned into “grassroots authenticity” to match Beto’s vibe.
+Jon built a team of videomakers for Beto O’Rourke’s 2022 gubernatorial campaign as its director of video, creating 1500 videos that earned 200 million views and resulting in Beto ranking as the most-engaged gubernatorial candidate on social media for the cycle.
+Strategically shunning high-gloss polish, the team leaned into “grassroots authenticity” to match Beto’s vibe.

-I traveled with Beto around Texas in his truck, filming all public appearances and cutting the footage into videos between events from the backseat.
-Political experts credited me with innovating a new style of political video and praised the team’s storytelling.
-My finance colleagues said our video work helped them break Texas fundraising records.
+Jon traveled with Beto around Texas in his truck, filming all public appearances and cutting the footage into videos between events from the backseat.
+Political experts credited Jon with innovating a new style of political video and praised the team’s storytelling.
+Jon’s finance colleagues said the work helped them break Texas fundraising records.

 • Human Rights Campaign 2018, 2020, 2024

-As HRC’s director of video, I expanded the Human Rights Campaign’s video team in 2017 to bolster its electoral work through a mix of livestreams, social media edits, short docs, endorsements and advertisements.
+As HRC’s director of video, Jon expanded the Human Rights Campaign’s video team in 2017 to bolster its electoral work through a mix of livestreams, social media edits, short docs, endorsements and advertisements.